GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation: Experiments

 \subsection{Comparisons with State-of-the-Art}

 To compare with state-of-the-art approaches, we repeated these experiments with the same cross-validation folds and random seeds to have a fair comparison; the choice of ten random seeds is to capture statistical significance and reliability.
 For evaluating the models, we adopt Balanced Accuracy and F1 Score since these metrics show how reliable a model performs on imbalanced data, and more importantly on clinical applications.
 We compare our proposed model, GRASP, with models using different approaches to have a broad spectrum of evaluation.
-These models include Ab-MIL \cite{DeepMIL}, Trans-MIL \cite{TransMIL}, CLAM-SB \cite{CLAM}, and CLAM-MB \cite{CLAM} from the attention/transformer-based family; ZoomMIL \cite{ZoomMIL} from multi-magnification approaches since it has a hierarchical structure and is compatible with our patch extraction paradigm; and PatchGCN: latent \& spatial \cite{PatchGCN} and DGCN: latent \& spatial \cite{DGCN} from graph-based learning approaches.
+These models include Ab-MIL \cite{DeepMIL}, Trans-MIL \cite{TransMIL}, CLAM-SB \cite{CLAM}, and CLAM-MB \cite{CLAM} from the attention/transformer-based family; ZoomMIL (2021) \cite{ZoomMIL}, H2MIL (2022) \cite{h2mil}, and HiGT (2023) \cite{higt} from multi-magnification approaches since they have a hierarchical structure and are compatible with our patch extraction paradigm; and PatchGCN: latent \& spatial \cite{PatchGCN} and DGCN: latent \& spatial \cite{DGCN} from graph-based learning approaches.